kenlies/wordle/README.md

 use:

-     gcc/cc main.c
+     gcc/cc wordle.c
      ./a.out

      python3 wordle.py

 Oh and I also made a helper program for wordle, for those of you who are interested in cheating.
-The user interface is not very practical, but alas, it works: I used it to win wordle 😌 just compile and run.
+The user interface is not very practical, but alas, it works: I used it to win wordle 😌.

+use:

+     gcc/cc wordle-helper.c
+     ./a.out